-With the second biggest economy in the U.S. — only behind California — and eighth best economy in the nation, it’s no surprise that businesses are aggressively planting new roots and expanding existing ones within the borders of this Southern hotspot.
+With the second biggest economy and eighth best economy in the U.S., it’s no surprise that businesses are aggressively planting new roots and expanding existing ones within the borders of Texas.

 However, Texas is much more than iconic industry names.
 It is Fortune 500 players and entrepreneurial seedlings; high-tech firms and gas and oil goliaths; cosmopolitan metros and small-town America, and everything in between.